bruno-ponne/bruno-ponne/README.md

 ## About Me

-:octocat: Hello, I'm Bruno Ponne, a data analyst and political historian particularly interested in causal inference and evidence based decision-making.
+:octocat: Hello, I'm Bruno Ponne, a data analyst and political scientist particularly interested in causal inference and evidence based decision-making.
 Creator of [Coding The Past](https://www.codingthepast.com/).

 ## My Skill Set